Clean the slate and rebuild

 To renovate or to rebuild?
 That’s the question facing thousands of home owners in Sydney each year, as they find themselves not wanting to move but are stuck with houses that don’t suit their lifestyles.

-For those who choose to knock down and build a new home from scratch, another choice arises: to engage an architect, a small-scale builder or a project home builder?
+For those who choose to knock down and rebuild a new home from scratch, another choice arises: to engage an architect, a small-scale builder or a project home builder?
 In the 1980s, project home builders had a reputation for churning out cookie-cutter designs with little scope for deviation from standard styles.
 Ceramic tiles instead of laminate flooring?
 Impossible.
 Top-notch alarm system?
 Tell ’em they’re dreaming.

 That image has changed recently, as some of the top players expand their range to include prestige upgrades that make it possible to build a dream home without breaking the bank.